Method

 FatScript introduces a unique feature that simplifies method calls, when no arguments are involved.
 This feature is known as the "automatic call trick" and it offers several key benefits:

-Reduced Boilerplate: Reduces the need for parentheses, making code cleaner and more concise, for zero-parameter methods that act like properties.
+Reduced Boilerplate: Reduces the need for parentheses, making code cleaner and more concise, for zero-parameter methods that act like properties or procedures.

 Dynamic Computation: Allows for dynamic computation with outputs that can change based on the object's internal or global state.